-This is one of my husband’s favorite desserts.
-A layer of rhubarb is covered in a sweet buttery crust for the perfect sweet tart treat.
+Rhubarb cobbler is one of my husband’s favorite desserts.
+A layer of rhubarb is covered in a sweet buttery crust that is like a mix between a cookie and a biscuit.
+The combination makes for the perfect sweet and tart treat.

 My husband has been begging to plant some rhubarb at our house ever since we moved here.
-Four and a half years later and we still don’t have it!
+Ten years later, and somehow, we still don’t have it!

-So simply toss the chopped rhubarb in some sugar and place it in the bottom of your pan.
-Then you make a quick crumble to sprinkle over the top.
+Simply toss the chopped rhubarb in some sugar and place it in the bottom of your pan.
+Then, you make a quick and easy sweet biscuit type topping for the top.

 My husband’s grandma suggested to serve this with a glass of milk on her recipe card.
 That is truly a great combination.

-A little fresh whipped cream would be good too, but I could eat freshly whipped cream on just about anything.
-Today I decided to serve it with a dollop of vanilla yogurt to go along with the brunch theme and that was great as well!
+A little fresh whipped cream would be good, too, but I could eat freshly whipped cream on just about anything.
+Today, I decided to serve it with a scoop of vanilla ice cream for an extra special treat.

-I haven’t done much experimenting with rhubarb before this.
+I am relatively new to cooking with rhubarb and we are loving everything we have tried.
 So now I am wondering what are your favorite rhubarb recipes?

 Ingredients